-Figures
+Figure Legends

 Figure 1.
 An overview of biopsies’ location and the study workflow.
 A) A schematic overview of the leg muscles.
 Arrows point to the muscles that were included in this study.
 The biopsies, with exception of STM (semitendinosus-middle), were taken from the distal area.
 B-D) The study overview includes cryosectioning, RNA-isolation and sequencing (B) data analysis (C) and validations (D).
+Created with BioRender.

 Figure 2.
 Muscles cluster into three main groups based on cell type composition.
 A) The heatmap shows the mean eigenvalues of genes marking each cell type across all the individuals.
 Each row shows a muscle, and each column shows a cell type.
-FAB stands for fibro-adipogenic progenitors.
+FAP stands for fibro-adipogenic progenitors.
 B) The boxplot shows the eigenvalues for the endothelial cells, fast-twitch, and slow-twitch myofibers per muscle.
 The boxes reflect the median and interquartile range.

 Figure 3.
 Myofiber type composition is consistent with the expression level of genes marking fast and slow-twitch myofibers.
 A) A representative immunostaining image.
 The overlay of each myosin heavy chain isoform and laminin are shown separately.
-B) The MFI of the three MyHC isoforms are plotted in 3-D. Each dot represents a myofiber.
+Scale bar is 1000 μm.
+B) A 3-D scatterplot of the MyHC isoforms MFI.
+Each dot represents a myofiber.
 Myofibers in the three largest clusters are denoted with red (Cluster 1), blue (Cluster 2), and green (Cluster 3).
 The objects with low MFI values for all the isoforms are denoted in yellow (Cluster 4, ~2% of all the dots).
 In gray are ~4% of myofibers assigned to many small clusters.
-C) The table shows the proportion of myofibers assigned to each of the three largest clusters and the average MFI values for each isoform.
+C) Density plots show MFI distribution for each MyHC isoform in the three largest clusters.
+MFI values are scaled (without centering) and transformed.
 D-F) Scatterplots show the proportion of the assigned myofibers to each of the largest clusters and the normalized expression of the gene coding the isoform with a relatively higher expression in that specific myofiber cluster.
 G) The boxplot shows the proportion of myofibers in the three largest clusters per muscle.
 Each muscle is depicted with a different color, with G1 muscles in blue, G2 muscles in red and the G3 muscle in grey.
 The boxes reflect the median and interquartile range.

 Figure 4.
 Immunostaining confirms higher capillary density in GL compared with STM muscles.
-A) A representative muscle cross section image immunostained with CD31, ENG, and laminin.
-An enlargement of the boxed region is shown on the right, with images of the three separate channels and an overlay.
-Examples of objects recognized as capillaries are shown by green arrows.
-Some examples of objects that were not considered as capillaries are shown by red arrows.
+A) Representative images of STM and GL cross-sections immunostained with CD31 (green), ENG (red), and laminin (white).
+An enlargement of the boxed region is shown on the right: merged and separate channels (CD31 and ENG).
+Examples of objects recognized as capillaries are depicted by yellow arrows.
+Examples of objects that were not considered as capillaries due to circularity values are shown by red arrows.
+Scale bar is 1000 μm.
 B) The box plot shows the percentage of CD31 positive area in the two muscles.
 C) The box plot shows the normalized expression of CD31 gene in the two muscles.
 D) The boxplot shows the estimated capillary density in the two muscles.
 The capillary density was defined as the number of objects (3-51 µm2) with an overlap between CD31 and ENG per unit cross-sectional area of the muscle.
 The boxes reflect the median and interquartile range (N = 19 per muscle).
 The red dots on the boxes show the mean. **** P-value < 1×10-6 (linear mixed-model).